littlehongman/Owl-Go/README.md

 netid: hw75 <br/>
 frontend: https://owlgo-final.surge.sh <br/>

-Test Username: Mack <br/>
+test username: Mack <br/>
-Test Password: 1234
+test password: 1234

 **The profile and logout button will appear when click the avatar on the navbar**